Our rating: (4.3/5)

 OVERALL SCORE 4.3 Good/Excellent

-Each criterion gets a score ranging between 1 and 5, resulting in one overall star rating reflecting SumUp Solo’s value for a small business.
+Each criterion gets a score between 1-5, resulting in one overall star rating reflecting SumUp Solo’s value for a small business.

 We have thoroughly tested SumUp Solo to know its limits and advantages.
-We have also researched and tested SumUp as a wider service to establish scores for the other rating categories.
+We have also researched and tested its wider service to establish scores for the other rating categories.

 With Solo, you can truly use it solo, anywhere with a mobile connection or wireless internet, unlike Solo Lite that needs a phone.
 The accompanying stand makes it great for, say, hairdressers and pop-up shops with a counter, and the tipping options are advantageous for hospitality and professional services.